MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/asp-net-dependencies.md

 ### Profile your live site

-The [Application Insights profiler for .NET](../../azure-monitor/app/profiler.md) traces HTTP calls to your live site and shows you the functions in your code that took the longest time.
+The [.NET Profiler](../../azure-monitor/app/profiler.md) traces HTTP calls to your live site and shows you the functions in your code that took the longest time.

 ## Failed requests